SwissDataScienceCenter/renku/docs/topic-guides/secrets/secrets.rst

 user session with the decrypted secret values.

-Note that, although we take many precautions to decrypt secrets only when necessary, they are in plaintext inside a session.
+Note that, although we take many precautions to decrypt secrets only when necessary, they are in plain text inside a session.
 This means that they are visible to whoever has access to the infrastructure where the session is running.
 If your data is extra sensitive, consider putting already encrypted values into Renku and manually decrypting them once inside the session, with 3rd party